rdlowrey/auryn/README.md

 ###### Available Delegate Types

-Any valid PHP callable may be registered as a class instantiation delegate using `auryn\Injector::delegate`.
+Any valid PHP callable may be registered as a class instantiation delegate using `Auryn\Injector::delegate`.
 Additionally you may specify the name of a delegate class that specifies an `__invoke` method and it will be automatically provisioned and have its `__invoke` method called at delegation time.
 Instance methods from uninstantiated classes may also be specified using the `['NonStaticClassName', 'factoryMethod']` construction.
 For example: